-(\$ in millions) adjustments and relations and adjustments and relations and adjustments adjustments and adjustments adjustments adjustments ad ted reclassification
+(\$ in millions) adjustments and rela adjustments and rela ted reclassification

-Reduction in deferred tax assets (other non-
+Reduction in deferred tax assets (other non- ,

 current assets) (\$ 368)

 Increase in deferred tax liabilities (other

 liabilities) 1,146

 (g) Adjustment to reflect SanDisk's deferred income at fair value.
 The estimation reflects the anticipated remaining fulfillment obligations and a profit component associated with the deferred income liability.